C2-Labs/atlas-deploy/k8s/README.md

 This document contains installation files and instructions for deploying C2 Labs ATLAS platform in a Kubernetes production-ready environment.

 ## Kubernetes
 If you are using Kubernetes, you first need to configure your database, as detailed [HERE](https://github.com/C2-Labs/atlas-deploy/blob/master/README.md).
 The files referenced below are all in the `k8s` directory of this repo.
-Your next steps are as follows:
+Your next steps are as follows.

+## PREREQUISITES

+1. You need to have a working knowledge of Kubernetes
+2. Your Kubernetes cluster needs to have access to Docker Hub
+3. During Beta period, your Docker Hub ID needs access to the private Docker repository, `c2labs/atlas-c2internal`
+4. Follow the instructions [HERE](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) to allow Kubernetes to have access to the above repo, using your credentials

+## Deployment

 1. Create a namespace for ATLAS.
-You could deploy in your `default` namespace, but we recommend a namespace dedicated for ATLAS to avoid collisions with other applications (NOTE: If you have more than one instance of Atlas, you could create additional namespaces and deployments for atlas-dev, atlas-qa, etc.).
+You could deploy in your `default` namespace, but we recommend a namespace dedicated for ATLAS to avoid collisions with other applications (NOTE: If you have more than one instance of ATLAS, you could create additional namespaces and deployments for `atlas-dev`, `atlas-qa`, etc.).
 In the examples and files below, we will use `atlas`.
     - To create a namespace, run the command:
     ```
     kubectl create namespace atlas